microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 Maria wants to build the appointments part of the app directly from the Excel spreadsheet.
 She decides to follow a similar approach to that of the Field Inventory Management functionality, except that this time the engineer will be allowed to create and edit appointments.

-Maria decides to build the appointments screens, initially as a separate Power App.
+Maria decides to build the appointments screens, initially as a separate app.
 This way, she can use Power Apps Studio to generate much of the app automatically.
 Power Apps Studio doesn't currently let you generate additional screens from a data connection in an existing app.
 When Maria has created and tested the screens, she will copy them to the Field Inventory and Knowledgebase app.

 > **NOTE:**
 > An alternative approach is to add the **Appointments** table in the Excel spreadsheet as a second data source to the existing app and then hand-craft the screens for appointments.
 Maria opted to generate the new screens from the spreadsheet and copy the screens; she is currently more familiar with the concepts of *copy and paste* than building screens manually, although she will gradually learn how to create screens from scratch as the process of building this app progresses.

-You can follow these steps to create the Appointments Power App:
+You can follow these steps to create the Appointments app:

 1. In Azure Power Apps Studio, select the **File** menu in the toolbar.